CatchTheTornado/askql/README.md

 }
 ```

-and here you have your answer:
+and here we have the answer:

 ```
 any ask(query(node('philosophers',f(get('philosophers')))))